RakeshJV2000/myportfolio/README.md

 - Developed a **predictive model** that obtained an overall 90% accuracy rate in predicting customer churn.
 - Delivered a concise **executive summary**, and provided actionable insights for informed decision-making.

+### Music Metadata Analysis | _Python, Tensorflow, Transformers, Encoders, ETL, VAE_
+- Leveraged **Transformers** and **Autoencoders** in Python to analyze the impact of artists and lyrics on song popularity.
+- Developed an **ETL** pipeline using **web scraping** techniques to extract lyrical data for over 20,000 songs and generate artist indicator scores based on Twitter and YouTube engagement analysis.
+- Designed a **hybrid model** with advanced features which achieved a 12% improvement in prediction accuracy.

+### Medical Imaging Analysis with Deep Learning | _Tensorflow, CNNs, OpenCV_
+- Developed an **ensemble** of neural networks capable of categorizing X-ray images according to the degree of osteoarthritis and providing a probability of progressing to the next stage.
+- Constructed a network of CNNs: **EfficientNet, DenseNet, InceptionV3, and Mobilenet**, to categorize images
+- Attained an accuracy of 99% with the ensemble model and each model achieved an accuracy of around 94%.
+- Implemented **Mask R-CNN** for **image segmentation** to precisely isolate injury regions in X-rays for calculation of inter- bone distance, and obtained an IOU score of 84% in image segmentation.
+- Created **ground truth** masks for over 1000 X-ray images for segmentation purposes.

+### Statistical Hypothesis Test | _R_
+- Conducted robust **hypothesis testing** on automobile attributes (150 data points) addressing both **MNAR** and **MCAR** missing value mechanisms using appropriate techniques.
+- Analyzed the relationship between horsepower and vehicle prices using **Pearson's correlation** coefficient.
+- Built a **multivariable logistic regression** model to assess the influence of car dimensions (length, width, height, and wheelbase) on the number of doors.
+- Interpreted **p-values, confidence intervals**, and rejection regions at **significance levels(α)** of 0.05 and 0.1 to conclude the hypothesis.